dhanubalde/Toggle_Javascript_Practice/README.md

 # Html Css Javascript Master Toggle
 ### Credits :  CodeSlinger

-this is for educational development to learn the basic's and fundamental of html,css,javascript
+This is for Educational Development to learn the basic's and fundamental of html,css,javascript

 if want to download my source project